 - Know the laws and cultures of your destination.
 Respect local authorities and hotel staff.

 - Be vigilant of identity theft, especially if traveling abroad.
 Do not charge electronic devices from USB ports on computers to reduce risk of theft of personal information; charge only in electrical outlets.

 - Carry your hotel address with you.

-- Carry enough cash for transportation.
+- Carry enough local currency for transportation.